RomanYakovlevh/Vicalial/README.md

 In StatementComponent (second) make MatrixMethodTabs somehow collapsable

-Scipy that supports linprog is going to be deprecated soon ,we have to change it to different function
+Scipy that supports linprog is going to be deprecated?? soon ,we have to change it to different function

+Remove everything from console.log

+inverse operation sometimes throws error 'Matrix has non-numric elements', while it should be throwing 'Matrix cannot be inversed'

+Add explanations to "In parent" checkbox and coeffictient textfield in MatrixArguments

+For PlotComponent, make it so in frame of plot are only ponts of intersections of functions and axises.

 3, 2, -5, -1
 2, -1, 3, 13